Technology in the Public Interest

 Funding Priorities

-In order to advance ecosystem development, Technology in the Public Interest provides general operating support, or the closest available equivalent, to select organizations that typically contribute to two or more of our grantmaking approaches.
+To advance ecosystem development, Technology in the Public Interest provides general operating support, or the closest available equivalent, to organizations that typically contribute to two or more of our grantmaking approaches.
 Central to our investments is support to organizations led by and/or serving people from historically marginalized communities.
-Our grantmaking supports efforts to understand and address harms emerging from technology as well as efforts to imagine and build an affirmative vision for technology that is rooted in equity and justice.
+Our grantmaking supports efforts to understand and address harms emerging from technology as well as efforts to imagine and build an affirmative vision for technology that is rooted in humanity, full respect for personhood, and our shared future.

-In addition, Technology in the Public Interest collaborates with other program areas at MacArthur and other philanthropic partners to align resources and efforts.
-We also support limited efforts exploring the civil and human rights considerations of emerging technologies that show the potential of having a broad impact on society but are early in their development.
+In addition, Technology in the Public Interest collaborates with other program areas at MacArthur and with other philanthropic partners to align resources and efforts.

 Evaluation for Learning